 The topping is a little crispy and crunchy.
 It’s still soft too, but when you press on it with a spoon, it sort of breaks.
 A fissure of cinnamon, butter, and brown sugar.
 It’s amazing what cinnamon, butter, brown sugar, and some flour can turn into when they’re put altogether.
 Simple ingredients, but extraordinary results.

 I substituted part of the apple cider in my original apple crisp recipe with Fireball.
 That’s one of only a few changes I made, but it was all the difference.
-The cinnamon whiskey isn’t too boozy, but is just enough to add some kick.
+The cinnamon whiskey isn’t too boozy, but is just enough to add some kick to this Fireball Apple Crisp, and it adds such fantastic cinnamon flavor.

-And the whole aroma of this apple crisp is so intoxicating (no pun intended).
+And the whole aroma of this Fireball Apple Crisp is so intoxicating (no pun intended).
 The sweet cinnamon apples with the cinnamon booze are just the most amazing scent in your kitchen.
 It needs to be a candle.
 You won’t believe how the Fireball impacts this dessert.

 - 3 large Granny Smith apples, peeled and sliced